silverwind/versions/README.md

 ```
 usage: ver [options] command [files...]

-  Semantically increment the version in given files and package.json, if present.
-Will create
+  Semantically increment a project's version in multiple files.
-  a git commit and tag by default.
-By default, only the nearest package.json file is modified.

   Commands:
     patch                   Increment patch 0.0.x version
     minor                   Increment minor 0.x.0 version
     major                   Increment major x.0.0 version

+  Arguments:
+   files                    Files to handle.
+Default is the nearest package.json which if
+                            present, will always be included.
   Options:
     -b, --base <version>    Base version to use.
-Default is from the nearest package.json
+Default is parsed from the nearest package.json
     -r, --replace <str>     Additional replacement in the format "s#regexp#replacement#flags"
     -g, --no-git            Do not create a git commit and tag
     -p, --prefix            Prefix git tags with a "v" character